Jake Zyrus: 2010–2012: Charice and Infinity

 It was announced that Zyrus had begun to record new material for an upcoming second international album.
-The comeback single, "Before It Explodes", written by Bruno Mars, was released on 18 April 2011.
+The comeback single, "Before It Explodes", written by Bruno Mars, was released on April 18, 2011.
 The day after its release, another single, "One Day" was released on iTunes, co-written and co-produced with Nick Jonas.
-"Louder", the third single, was released on 20 May bundled with another song, "Lost The Best Thing".
-On 14 September 2011, it was revealed in a Japanese broadcast that Zyrus would be singing the theme song to the video game Final Fantasy XIII-2, "New World".
-The second studio album, Infinity, was released exclusively in Japan on 5 October 2011.
+"Louder", the third single, was released on May 20 bundled with another song, "Lost The Best Thing".
+On September 14, 2011, it was revealed in a Japanese broadcast that Zyrus would be singing the theme song to the video game Final Fantasy XIII-2, "New World".
+The second studio album, Infinity, was released exclusively in Japan on October 5, 2011.

-On 18 January 2012, Zyrus launched a ten-city tour across Asia to promote the official release of the studio album, Infinity, due later in 2012; the tour began in March.
+On January 18, 2012, Zyrus launched a ten-city tour across Asia to promote the official release of the studio album, Infinity, due later in 2012; the tour began in March.

 2013–2015: Chapter 10 and Power of Two

-On 8 June 2013, Zyrus revealed plans to release his third album in the Philippines entitled Chapter 10, containing covers of a favorite modern songs, before heading back to Los Angeles to record a new international album.
-The album was released on 6 September 2013 through Star Records; the lead single was a cover of "Titanium".
-On 10 August 2013 GMA Network's drama anthology series Magpakailanman aired an episode titled "The Charice Pempengco Story", in which Zyrus reenacted scenes based on his life.
-A joint concert with Aiza Seguerra followed on 28 September at the Smart-Araneta Coliseum, dubbed the "Power of Two".
+On June 8, 2013, Zyrus revealed plans to release his third album in the Philippines entitled Chapter 10, containing covers of a favorite modern songs, before heading back to Los Angeles to record a new international album.
+The album was released on September 6, 2013, through Star Records; the lead single was a cover of "Titanium".
+On August 10, 2013 GMA Network's drama anthology series Magpakailanman aired an episode titled "The Charice Pempengco Story", in which Zyrus reenacted scenes based on his life.
+A joint concert with Aiza Seguerra followed on September 28 at the Smart-Araneta Coliseum, dubbed the "Power of Two".

 Zyrus sang "Right Where I Belong" for the direct-to-DVD movie The Swan Princess: A Royal Family Tale (2014).
-Zyrus appeared on 19 October 2014 episode of Oprah: Where Are They Now?.
+Zyrus appeared on October 19, 2014, episode of Oprah: Where Are They Now?.

 In 2015, Zyrus reunited with Foster to perform a version of Sam Smith's "Lay Me Down" on Asia's Got Talent.

 Artistry

 Influences

+Celine Dion (left) and Whitney Houston (right) were two of Zyrus's major vocal influences.

 In 2010, Zyrus said that his mother, a former pop vocalist, served as a primary musical influence; He begged her for singing lessons beginning at the age of four.
 Growing up, the family listened to many types of music, especially artists such as Celine Dion, Whitney Houston, Mariah Carey, and Destiny's Child.
 Zyrus has also expressed admiration for Lady Gaga and Beyoncé for attitude, fashion, and vocal style, and stated a wish to work with both of them someday.
 Zyrus was also a fan of Michael Jackson, and Justin Timberlake and wished to work with Eminem, Dr. Dre, Chris Brown and Ne-Yo.
 Zyrus performed "Earth Song" by Michael Jackson with Ne-Yo at the David Foster and Friends Special in Mandalay Bay, Las Vegas in October 2010.